sayeedjoy/Date-Sniffer/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository or download the ZIP file
 2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension folder

 ## Privacy